Struggles with Smithville

 The most frustrating unknown father case I’ve ever worked is “Midge” (not her real name).
 Midge has great matches!
 I even know the town her biological father was from.
 That’s not the problem.

 The problem is that half the town are Smiths, they’re all related, and “Smithville’s” local pastime appears to be extramarital sex.
-Of Midge’s top three paternal matches at AncestryDNA, two are MPEs.
+Of Midge’s top three paternal matches at AncestryDNA, two have misattributed parentage events (MPEs).
 The jury’s still out on the fourth.
 Her three top matches at 23andMe match one another as first cousins, but none of the trees overlap.
-For all I know, none of their trees are biologically incorrect.
+For all I know, none of their trees are biologically correct.

 There are so many MPEs in Midge’s match lists, I created a custom label to remember who they are.